yskszk63/java-language-server/README.md

 If you have multiple javaconfig.json files in different subdirectories of your project, the parent directory of each javaconfig.json will be treated as a separate java root.
 A separate java service process will be started for each javaconfig.json.

+## Logs

+The java service process will output a log file with a name like 'javac-services.0.log' in your project directory.

 ## Contributing